renovatebot/renovate/docs/local-development.md

 #### Generate platform token

 Once you have decided on your platform and account, log in and [generate a "Personal Access Token"](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/) that can be used to authenticate Renovate.
+Select **repo** scope when generating the token.

 #### Export platform token